brandock/TinyTx_LPL/README.md

 TinyTx firmware by Nathan Chantrell, modified to work with the OpenEnergyMonitor RFM69_LPL radio library.

 # Background
 In 2015 when I started working with the OpenEnergyMonitor (OEM) ecosystem, Nathan Chantrell's TinyTx helped me get started creating my own sensors.
 I did not know him, but I know I am not alone in appreciating his contribution to the OEM community.
 It is my understanding that Nathan died in 2020.
-This repository is designed to bring his original firmware sketches for ATtiny84-based TinyTx boards up to date with the recent change in the OEM stack to use the RFM69 radio library from Felix Rusu at LowPowerLab.
+This repository is designed to honor his contributions, and bring his original firmware sketches for ATtiny84-based TinyTx boards up to date with the recent change in the OEM stack to use the RFM69 radio library from Felix Rusu at LowPowerLab.

 Another repository takes a slightly different approach to continuing Nathan's work: https://github.com/amadeuspzs/TinyTX.
 If you are interested in using the RFM69HW radios this would be a good place to go.
 If you are want to stay compatible with the OpenEnergyMonitor stack, which uses RFM12B/RFM69CW radios, this repository is intended for that purpose.